aliakseikln/Shorlty/README.md

 # Shorlty
 Shorten your long links just copy and paste them into the field and confirm the action!
-And then they will be displayed in your history list.
+And then they will be displayed in your history list but already shortened and they can be copied to anyone in one click!

 ## Case Study:
 * [Koin](https://insert-koin.io/)